gourabdas1/Madhav-E-commerce-Store/README.md

 ## Conclusion

-Above all information and analysis i conclude that main reasonfor attritio is salary,cause employees are not comfotable with that part.Also gender wise 26-35 age male are the most in attrition.
+Above all information and analysis i conclude that main reason for attritio is salary,cause employees are not comfotable with that part.Also gender wise 26-35 age male are the most in attrition.